nkiprono99/Devops_interview_questions/Devops_mock_interview_5.md

 Unix & Shell scripting
 -----------
-5. what is command for checking the running process? how to get PID of process?
+5. what is command for checking the running process? how to get PID of process? ps. ps -f filter using PID top
-6. Command to get whether certain port is listing or not?
+7. Command to get whether certain port is listing or not? netstat -tunlp

-7. How to indentify the number of params that has been sent to shell script?
+9. How to indentify the number of params that has been sent to shell script? sh test.sh sh test 3 4 5 7

-8. command to delete empty line in a file?
+11. command to delete empty line in a file? sed '/ ^$/d' test.sh

 Helm
 ---